-- Councillors attend committees and working groups to help review which planning policies the Council should pursue, ensure that they are carried out and monitor services provided to ensure that they are delivered in the most efficient and effective way. - Development Management Committee and Sub-Committees, made up of a number of Councillors, who make decisions on individual planning applications. - Voicing support, commenting on, or raising objection to, planning applications in writing, or by speaking on the behalf of residents, at Development Management Committees. - Members will work together with officers in the preparation and development of any documents produced by the Council
+- Councillors attend committees and working groups to help review which planning policies the Council should pursue, ensure that they are carried out and monitor services provided to ensure that they are delivered in the most efficient and effective way. - Development Control Committee, made up of a number of Councillors, who make decisions on individual planning applications. - Voicing support, commenting on, or raising objection to, planning applications in writing, or by speaking on the behalf of residents, at Development Control Committee.